 Whatever your library management strengths and weaknesses, get comfortable with negotiating skills.
 Ask for internal assistance, if necessary.
 You might have access to a procurement team, or have an ally in the finance or marketing team.
 There are also courses to learn more about negotiating - get signed up and it might pay dividends.

-Getting the right resources to the right people
+Using a content aggregation solution: Getting the right resources to the right people

 Your content has to reach the right audience.
 Creating an efficient content distribution strategy isn’t easy.
 Content overload coupled with a bad distribution process is usually the recipe for a disaster that can paralyse an entire system.
 Identifying bottlenecks in the process can help you find solutions.